vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

 The server will start up after first few requests , so expect a 404 for the initial 4-5 requests.

 ## Running the Project Using Docker
+The Default Docker image use selenium-standalone-chrome container that run tests against selenium-server using a chrome browser.

 Open a command window and run:

     cd .docker
     docker-compose up --build

-The above will run the tests against selenium-standalone-chrome docker container.

-### If you prefer to run the tests against chrome driver docker
+### If you prefer to run the tests against chrome driver docker image

 Open a command window and run:

     cd .docker
     docker-compose -f chrome_tests.yml up --build

-Currently each commit on every branch that is pushed to github will be tested with the above image for all tests in circle ci.
+Currently each commit on every branch of this repository that is pushed to github will be tested with the above image for all tests in circle ci.
 The status of latest build on master is available on beginning of this doc.

 ## Licensing